A note from Qwick Co-Founder & CEO, Jamie Baxter

 This is not the first innovative cultural practice that we’ve implemented at Qwick.
 Since the start we’ve offered employees unlimited paid time off, a salary for equity program without “golden handcuffs”, and we’re actually known for our lack of formal policies altogether.
 We hire adults and treat them as such, so there is no need for excessive rules and red tape.

 As with any business decision, we have done extensive research into the four-day workweek experiments done by other notable companies.
 We’ve found many of them to be overwhelmingly successful.
 We plan to pilot the four-day workweek from April ‘22 through July ‘22, at which point we will implement the new schedule permanently or iterate based on our learnings.
 Our three main goals are increased productivity, creativity, and health and wellbeing among all employees.
-Over the next few months we’ll consistently track metrics including quality of responses by Qwick employees to Professionals and Business Partners, top of funnel Professional and Business Partner growth, app store ratings, tech adoption, and employee net promoter scores based on the results of an employee wellness survey.
+Over the next few months we’ll consistently track metrics including quality of responses by Qwick employees to freelancers and business partners, top-of-funnel freelancer and business partner growth, app store ratings, tech adoption, and employee net promoter scores based on the results of an employee wellness survey.

 To prepare for this change we’ve become increasingly aware of how we are spending our time.
 From calendar audits and streamlining to automating processes, we’re finding ways to work smarter.
 The core days for most Qwick employees will be Monday through Thursday, however, we have a rotating schedule throughout the entire week and weekend in order to best support the hospitality industry we serve.
-Communication and support to our Business Partners and Professionals will not be affected by the change.
+Communication and support to our business partners and freelancers will not be affected by the change.
 In fact, the level of support will only continue to increase.

 Leading The Future of Work